openfaas/faas/.github/ISSUE_TEMPLATE.md

 * Operating System and version (e.g. Linux, Windows, MacOS):

 * Link to your project or a code example to reproduce issue:

+* Please also follow the [troubleshooting guide](https://github.com/openfaas/faas/blob/master/guide/troubleshooting.md) and paste in any other diagnostic information you have: